Dagon (film): Plot

-Paul Marsh has a dream that he discovers a mermaid with razor-sharp teeth while scuba diving into a strange underwater cave.
-Paul awakes on a boat off the shores of Spain, where he is vacationing with his girlfriend, Barbara, and their friends Vicki and Howard.
-A sudden storm blows their boat against some hidden rocks.
-Vicki is trapped below deck and Howard stays with her while Paul and Barbara take a lifeboat to the nearby deserted fishing village of Imboca.
-During their absence, an unseen creature from the deep attacks the two in the boat.
+Paul Marsh dreams of encountering a mermaid with razor-sharp teeth while exploring an underwater cave.
+He awakens on a boat off the shores of Spain, where he is vacationing with his girlfriend Barbara and their friends Vicki and Howard.
+A sudden storm blows their boat against the rocks, pinning Vicki against the bed and flooding the boat.
+While Howard stays with her, Paul and Barbara take the lifeboat to the nearby fishing town of Imboca.
+During their absence, an unseen water creature attacks Howard and Vicki.